javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/article.md

 The content, matched by a group, can be referenced both in the replacement string as `$1`, `$2` etc, or by the name `$name` if named.

 So, parentheses groups are called "capturing groups", as they "capture" a part of the match.
-We get that part separately from the result.
+We get that part separately from the result as a member of the array or in `.groups` if it's named.

 We can exclude the group from remembering (make in "non-capturing") by putting `?:` at the start: `(?:...)`, that's used if we'd like to apply a quantifier to the whole group, but don't need it in the result.